Joo-Hyun Song is an Associate Professor in the Department of Cognitive, Linguistic & Psychological Sciences

 time- and frequency-domain analyses of time-series data, and modelling techniques.

-Lilas Haddad is a Postdoctoral Research Associate in the CoPsy department.
+Lilas Haddad is a Postdoctoral Research Associate in the CPSY department.
 Her previous research combined behavioral and

 EEG techniques to explore the evocation of multiple affordances from different visual objects in scenes.
 She is currently investigating how action preparation can enhance perceptual judgments, using techniques such as continuous action tracking.